FRANKSBURGERS/AutoCountry-Car-Finder-Project/README.md

                 Confirm: "You have REMOVED '[Vehicle Name]' as an authorized vehicle"
             Else:
                 Alert the user: "Removal cancelled."
           Else:
             Alert the user: "[Vehicle Name] is not found in the authorized vehicles list."
         Print a separation line for clarity

  If the user chooses "5":
         Display the goodbye message: "Thank you for using the AutoCountry Vehicle Finder, good-bye!"
+        Prompt the user: "Press any key to exit..."
+        Wait for any keypress
-        Pause for 2 seconds so the user can read the message Terminate the program
+        Terminate the program

 If the user enters an invalid choice:
         Inform the user that the choice is invalid Prompt the user to try again